Common good property

 - 'have regard to any guidance issued by the Scottish Ministers' in terms of:

 - the process of creating common good registers

 - the process of disposing and changing the use of common good property

 - the management and use of common good property

-We launched a consultation on draft guidance on common good property for local authorities on 30 June 2017.
-This consultation closed on 29 September 2017.
-We will analyse the responses and consider them along with any other available evidence to help us shape the guidance.
+We ran a consultation on draft guidance on common good property for local authorities from 30 June 2017 to 29 September 2017.
+We published the analysis of responses to the common good property consultation on 24 November.
+We will use this, along with any other available evidence, to help us shape the guidance.